About this site

 Do I still experience pain?

-Of course, I do.
-But the pain commonly drifts in the background as noise, or I don’t even notice it.
 I don’t focus on the pain or worry about it because I know it means no harm.

 I’m more than the pain.
 The pain and other conditions don’t define me.
 Instead, I'm defined by who I am and what I do.
 I'm a husband, a father, a son, a brother, an uncle, a friend, a mentor, a past coworker, a writer, and a clown.